They say first impressions last.

 Is it intact?
 Are there sagging lines?
 Are there loose posts?
 Are there boards needing replacement or repair?
 Is the paint chipped?

 Maintaining your fence line will make a huge difference in your property’s curb appeal.
 It will also keep your horses safe.
+And don’t forget to regularly weed eat under the fence lines to keep the property looking neat and well maintained.

-If your home is an old home, most probably it is too close to the road.
+If your home is an old home, most probably it is close to the road.
 In that case, it is advisable to install an appropriate fence line to give buyers with children or pets peace of mind.
 But since fences can be tricky at times, it is still best to get guidance.
 Do it right, but don’t overdo it.

 4. Repair the driveway.

-When it comes to selling a horse farm, checking the driveway is driveway is probably the last thing on your mind.
+When it comes to selling a horse farm, checking the driveway is probably the last thing on your mind.
 Don’t forget the driveway.
 It is one of the first things people see on your property and it makes an impact in your horse farm’s curb appeal.

 Check the quality of your driveway.
 If you have a gravel driveway, make sure it is scraped free of potholes and has plenty of gravel.
 If you have an asphalt driveway, make sure the potholes and cracks are filled.